sanjayjohn/jenkinsAutomation/README.md

 ## Examples:

 - In the triggerJenkins directory, a guide is shown how to implement the python scripts to trigger a Jenkins job from your Automation Host.
+The jobs can be run with or without choice parameters.

-- In the uploadJenkinsResults directory, choose the testing Framework example that you would like to see and follow the guide shown there to learn how to upload Jenkins results to qTest Manager
+- In the uploadJenkinsResults directory, choose the testing Framework example that you would like to see and follow the guide shown there to learn how to upload Jenkins results to qTest Manager.
+The console output is included in your uploaded results.